mharen/mharen.github.io/blog/2012/2012-11-how-buying-or-selling-house-in-single.md

 Then of course the trick to buying a car in a few hours is to put all the people needed to do it in the same building: sales, title, financing<sup id="sup3-20121106">[3](#foot3-20121106)</sup>, etc. There’s no reason that we couldn’t buy houses the same way.
 A home mortgage has the same requirements and the solutions to satisfy those requirements are similar.

-<strong>I think the reason buying a house takes so long is that there are several parties involved, each with a thin slice of responsibility, and each with their own schedules. </strong>There are two ways to fix that for each milestone in the home buying process.
+**I think the reason buying a house takes so long is that there are several parties involved, each with a thin slice of responsibility, and each with their own schedules. **There are two ways to fix that for each milestone in the home buying process.

 First, you could do lots of things in advance.
 For instance, if I’m buying a house, the bank typically orders an appraisal of the property you are interested in.
 This typically takes a few days or up to a week.
 But why not just let the seller order an appraisal?
 The mortgage people would have to adjust their policies slightly to accept existing appraisals but that’s achievable (for instance, a bank could accept appraisals done by those with certain certifications, and for certain periods of time, say 90-180 days of validity).